panoptes/POCS/README.rst

 There is a bash shell script that will attempt to install an entire working POCS system on your computer.
 Some folks even report that it works on a Mac.

-To test the script, open a terminal an enter:
+To test the script, open a terminal and enter:

 .. code-block:: bash